-Changes in Accounting Policies
+Changes in Accounting Policies and Disclosures

-The accounting policies adopted are consistent with those of the previous financial year, except that the Company has adopted the following new accounting pronouncements starting January 1, 2018.
-Adoption of the pronouncements either did not have any significant impact on the Company's financial position or performance or not applicable to the Company, unless otherwise indicated.
+The accounting policies adopted are consistent with those of the previous financial year, except that the Company has adopted the following new accounting pronouncements starting January 1, 2019.
+Adoption of these pronouncements either did not have any significant impact on the Company's financial position or performance unless otherwise indicated.